Growing Tomatoes in a Greenhouse

 Planting Out and Support Strategies

-Containers & Compost
+Containers and Compost

 Vertical Support

-The Perfect Environment: Temperature & Airflow
+The Perfect Environment: Temperature and Airflow

 Temperature Targets

-- Ideal Night Temp: Aim for 15–18°C.
+- Ideal night temp: 15–18°C.

-Ventilation & Humidity
+Ventilation and Humidity

 The "Greenhouse Tap"